agentsmith29/flexsensor/README.md

 # Licence and usage
-This software is licenced under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.de.html).
+This software is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.de.html).
-If you use this software for your work or in your papers please cite me the following:
+If you use this software for your work or in your papers, please cite the following:

 # Citing
 This project is part of the Software [FlexSensor](https://github.com/agentsmith29/flexsensor), which has been published under DOI [https://doi.org/10.2139/ssrn.4828876](https://doi.org/10.1016/j.softx.2024.101879).